Home :: Rules

 - Best 200 targets to count

-- The cut-off for calculating the average for each Junior for 2019 is the KwaZulu-Natal Standard Championship on 6th/7th April 2019.
+- The cut-off for calculating the average for each Junior for 2020 is the Eastern Cape Standard Championship on 27th/28th March 2021.

 - Two teams per discipline are selected

 There are three Junior Team Challenge events :